31 Vintage Photos of Christmases Past

 Senators played Santa…

 Rather than spending their days locked in fierce debate, in the kinder, gentler past Congressional representatives came together at the holidays to collect toys for poor children.
 Here, U.S. Senators Joseph F. Guffey of Pennsylvania (left) and D. Worth Clark of Idaho assembled their haul in 1939.
-These vintage Christmas photos make us want to check out these Christmas traditions from around the world.

 “My first Christmas away from home was made more festive by this dance band of fellow Air Force cadets and the local girls who came to enjoy the music at Elon University in North Carolina,” says Arthur Lovell of Essex, Connecticut.
 “If you closed your eyes, you would think it was Glenn Miller’s band.
 Shortly after this, we all left for flight training and then parts unknown.”